express-labs/pure-react-carousel/README.md

   }
   ```

 6. Add some buttons so the user can navigate forward and backwards.
+In order to use left/right arrow keyboard navigation, the Slider component needs to be focused.
+See example in the [Slider section](#slider-)

   ```JSX
   import React from 'react';